After a successful 2017 event, organisers of the 44th Queenstown Winter Festival are already looking to 2018 with dates confirmed.

 More than 80 media were accredited to attend the Festival and their coverage of the four days across all media platforms carried word to the world that Queenstown was the place to be.

-Started in 1975 as an excuse for a party, the American Express Queenstown Winter Festival is now in its 44th year and is often touted as the Southern Hemisphere’s biggest winter party.
+Started in 1975 as an excuse for a party, the Real Journeys Queenstown Winter Festival is now in its 44th year and is often touted as the Southern Hemisphere’s biggest winter party.

 In its first year the festival featured races up the nearby mountains, great entertainment and an across-town ball with beer for adults and soda for kids.
 It was such fun that when the town held it again the following year, word-of-mouth drew crowds from further afield that have only ever grown over the 40 years that followed.

-The American Express Queenstown Winter Festival celebrates the start of winter like only Queenstown can, with street parties, music, comedy, family fun and madness up the mountain.
+The Real Journeys Queenstown Winter Festival celebrates the start of winter like only Queenstown can, with street parties, music, comedy, family fun and madness up the mountain.

 New Zealand is a land renowned for its natural beauty, and Queenstown is without question one of the brightest jewels in its crown.
 Nestled deep in the Southern Alps of New Zealand’s South Island and on the edge of Lake Wakatipu, Queenstown is surrounded on all sides by some of the most spectacular scenery to be seen anywhere in the world.